How Will China Select Its New Leaders At Its Communist Party Congress?

 According to the Communist Party's charter, China's nearly 90 million party members select nearly 2,300 delegates, who in turn vote for a roughly 200-member central committee.
 That committee then elects a 25-odd-member Politburo, a standing committee having between five and nine members and the party's general secretary or top leader.

 But in fact, "The election is a formality," Wu says.
 "The positions are decided in advance of the congress."
-Then they're given to the delegates to rubber stamp.
+Then they're given to the delegates to rubber-stamp.

 The actual selection of the party leadership, Wu adds, is done "in a black box" behind closed doors.